RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/Parameters.md

 # Parameters

-The line parameters are briefly described [here](models-line_parameters).
-In this page, the alternative constructors of `LineParameters` objects are detailed.
+As described [in the previous page](models-line_parameters), a line parameters object contains the impedance and shunt admittance matrices representing the line model.
+Sometimes you do not have these matrices available but you have other data such as symmetric components or geometric configurations and material types.

+This page describes how to build the impedance and shunt admittance matrices and thus the line parameters object using these alternative data.
+This is achieved via the alternative constructors of the `LineParameters` class.
+Note that only 3-phase lines are supported by the alternative constructors.

 (models-line_parameters-alternative_constructors-symmetric)=